TylerAuer/nfl-wins-losses/README.md

 A site to track an NFL league with family and friends.

+## TODO

+- Use API calls for scoreboard to update each team's record
+- Rename and add records / points to Who Are You Rooting Against?
+- Plan out bump chart, how to collect, store, and process the data

 ## How the league works

 Before the season, everyone drafts teams for either their wins or their losses.
 For example, you might draft: